bloxbean/cardano-client-lib/README.md

 ```

 ---

-If this project help you reduce time to develop on Cardano or if you just want to support this project, you can delegate to our pool:
+##### If this project helps you reduce time to develop on Cardano or if you just want to support this project, you can delegate to our pool:

 [BLOXB](https://www.bloxbean.com/cardano-staking/)